AdminTurnedDevOps/ABox/README.md

 3. Config disk — sessions/<id>/config.raw
 ~1 MiB, read-only /dev/vdb.
 Session id, model, keys.
 Not cloned from the golden image, not an OS.

-`~/.abox/sessions/<session-id>/root.raw` is a copy of the golden image/template to use within a running instance of ABox so a user can write to it, prompt, etc...
-The guest boots that file as its writable disk.
-Prompts, tools, /work/repo, patches, run_command all land there.
-The golden abox-guest.raw stays a clean template.

 The VM boots **only** the session clone, not the golden file.
 Destroy a session directory and that run’s guest files are gone; the golden image stays clean for the next `abox`. `make image-update` patches `/usr/local/bin/abox-guest` on an existing golden disk; `make image` rebuilds the golden disk from scratch.